Vincent0102/Algorithms-and--Analysis-AS2/README.md

 # Task B: Implement Greedy Guessing Player

 In this task, your group will make two improvements to the random guessing player.
 First one is rather than randomly guess, we can utilise the fact that the ships are at least 2 cells long and use the partiy principle.
 See Figure 3a.
 As ships are at least of length 2, the player do not need to fire at every cell to ensure we eventually find the opponent’s ships.
 It just need to fire at every 2nd square (Figure 3a).
-Hence, when hunting for one of the opponent’s ships, it can now randonly select a cell from this checkboard type of pattern
+Hence, when hunting for one of the opponent’s ships, it can now randonly select a cell from this checkboard type of pattern.

 The second improvement is to implement more sophicated behaviour once we have a hit.
 We now divide the process into two parts: hunting mode, where the player is seeking opponent’s ships (for this task B type of player, they will use the parity guessing improvement), and targeting mode, where once there is a hit, the player greedily tries to sink the partially hit/damaged ship.
 For the targeting mode, once a cell register a hit, we know the rest of the ship must be in one of the four adjacent cells, as highlighted as oranged circles in Figure 3b.
 The player seeks to destroy the ship before moving on, hence will try to fire at those four possible cells first (assuming they haven’t been fired upon, if they have, then no need to fire at a cell twice).
-Once all possible targeting cells have been exhausted, the player can be sure to have sunk the ship(s) (can be more than one if ships are adjacent to each other) and it returns to the hunting mode until it finds the next ship
+Once all possible targeting cells have been exhausted, the player can be sure to have sunk the ship(s) (can be more than one if ships are adjacent to each other) and it returns to the hunting mode until it finds the next ship.

 # Task C: Implement Probabilistic Guessing Player